keboola/component-shopify/README.md

 Your shop id found in url, e.g. `[shop_id]`.myshopify.com

 ## Loading Options

+### Fetch parameter

+Define which date field (`updated_at` or `created_at`) will be used for filtering while fetching data from Shopify.
+ Any data that was updated or created in the range will be fetched.

 ### Period from and to dates

-Will fetch data filtering on the Last Update date.
-Any data that was updated in the range will be fetched.
+Will fetch data filtering on the defined fetch parameter.
 Accepts date in `YYYY-MM-DD` format or dateparser string i.e. `5 days ago`, `1 month ago`, `yesterday`, etc.

 ### Load type

 The result tables will be updated based on the primary key if set to Incremental update.
-You can specify which date field (`updated_at` or `created_at`) will be used to fetch data
 Full load overwrites the destination table each time.

 ## Endpoints